Moment maps and cohomology of non-reductive quotients: Cohomology and intersection pairings on non-reductive quotients

 Note that $X/\!/G$ and $X/\!/T_{\CC}$ are symplectic manifolds, and hence possess compatible almost complex structures, unique up to homotopy.
-The following proposition is the main technical result of \cite{SM}. \begin{prop} \begin{enumerate} Suppose that 0 is a regular value of the moment map $\mu_K: X \to \mathrm{Lie}(K)^*$. \item The vector bundle $\oplus_{\a \in \Delta^-}L_\a \to X/\!/T_\CC$ has a section $s$, which is transverse to the zero section, and whose zero set is the submanifold $\mu_K^{-1}(0)/T \subset X/\!/T_{\CC}$.
+The following proposition is the main technical result of \cite{SM}. \begin{proposition} Suppose that 0 is a regular value of the moment map $\mu_K: X \to \mathrm{Lie}(K)^*$. \begin{enumerate}[(i)] \item The vector bundle $\oplus_{\a \in \Delta^-}L_\a \to X/\!/T_\CC$ has a section $s$, which is transverse to the zero section, and whose zero set is the submanifold $\mu_K^{-1}(0)/T \subset X/\!/T_{\CC}$.
 Therefore the normal bundle is

 \item Let $\mathrm{vert}(\pi) \to \mu_K^{-1}(0)/T$ denote the relative tangent bundle for $\pi$.
 Then